Mithunram5/Agent-Management-System/SETUP_GUIDE.md

 - **Sample File**: Use included `sample_list.csv` for testing (25 records)

 ## 📄 Testing with Sample CSV File

-The project includes a ready-to-use `sample_list.csv` file with 25 sample records:

 **File Structure:**
 ```csv